dawn chorus

 Timings and transitions

 On our recording trip this last spring, Lang Elliott and I stopped by a beautiful area of Sonoran Desert, east of Roosevelt Lake, known as Cherry Creek.
-I’d never heard of it before, but was instantly struck by its rugged beauty.
-Cherry Creek, and nearby Coon Creek, are lovely drainages with rich riparian areas
+I’d never heard of it before but was instantly struck by its rugged beauty.
+Cherry Creek, and nearby Coon Creek, are lovely drainages with rich riparian areas lined

 Timings and transitions Read More »